It's probably the most unpleasant minor traveler's malady. Unfortunately, it's also probably the most common.

-Worldwide Risk Levels for TD
+Worldwide Risk Levels for Traveler's Diarrhea

 For more details, check out the CDC's destination-specific health information.